yash264/TechVidya/README.md

 An intelligent and interactive quiz platform powered by **AI** — designed to make learning fun and dynamic.
 Built using **React.js**, **Tailwind CSS**, and **Framer Motion**.

 ---
+## 🧠 Problem Understanding

+The goal of **Tech Vidya** is to simplify online assessments through **automation and intelligent evaluation**.
+It provides students with a smooth testing experience and teachers with instant **AI-driven insights**.

+---

 ## Features